vleni/Pantograph/README.md

 command { ... }
 { "cmd": command, "payload": ... }
 ```
-The list of available commands can be found in `Pantograph/Commands.lean`.
+The list of available commands can be found in `Pantograph/Commands.lean` and below.
 An
 empty command aborts the REPL.

 The `Pantograph` executable must be run with a list of modules to import.
 It can